ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 | s_sl  |sub-slot component |
 | p  | port component  |

-Some of fields are optional in some scenarios, such as sub-chassis and sub-slot, then the regarding fields don't need to be provided in those scenarios.
-We consider this format is also applicable for other technologies.
+Some of the fields are optional, such as sub-chassis and sub-slot, and consequently would not need to be provided in some scenarios.

+This pattern is a common practice in optical transport networks, but we consider it as also applicable for other technologies.

 For state data like admin-state, oper-state and so on, we consider they are related to device hardware management and not hardware inventory.
 Therefore, they are outside of scope of this document.
 Same for the sensor-data, they should be defined in some other performance monitoring data models instead of inventory data model.